Quantum Field Theory Universality Criterion for Layered Programmable Decompositions

 Now consider the cyclic permutation matrix: $ V_{\mathrm{perm}} = . $ The associated stochastic matrix is $P_{\mathrm{perm}} = |V_{\mathrm{perm}}|^2 = V_{\mathrm{perm}}$.
 The $M-1=3$ step matrix is $Q = P_{\mathrm{perm}}^3$.
 Since $P_{\mathrm{perm}}$ is a permutation matrix representing a 3-cycle, $P_{\mathrm{perm}}^3 = \mathbf{I}$ (the identity matrix).
 Thus, we have $Q_{\mu\nu} = \delta_{\mu\nu}$.
 We compute the physical correlation matrix $C_{\mathrm{perm}}$ similarly as above: $ (C_{\mathrm{perm}})_{ab} = \sum_{\mu=1}^3 (T^a)_{\mu\mu} (T^b)_{\mu\mu} $ This matrix correlates only the diagonal entries of the generators.
 For $\mathfrak{su}(3)$, only $T^3$ and $T^8$ have non-zero diagonal entries.
 All other generators ($a=1,2,4,5,6,7$) are purely off-diagonal.
 For any $a \in \{1,2,4,5,6,7\}$, we have $(T^a)_{\mu\mu} = 0$ for all $\mu$.
 This implies: $ (C_{\mathrm{perm}})_{ab} = 0 \quad \text{if } a \text{ or } b \in \{1,2,4,5,6,7\}. $ The resulting $8 \times 8$ matrix $C_{\mathrm{perm}}$ has at least 6 all-zero rows and columns.
 Therefore, its determinant is exactly zero.
 This mixer is not universal, as its correlation matrix is singular.

-It is then advisable, when designing mixers, to normalize $\det(C)$ with respect to $\det(C_{\text{DFT}})$ to measure ``how numerically far'' from universality they may be. } \textbf{Application to Clements factorization.} { As shown in Figs. 1 and 4 of ref. \cite{Kuzmin2021}, Clements factorization \cite{Clements2016} can be ``visually'' mapped to a MPLC factorization.
+\textbf{Application to Clements factorization.} Clements factorization \cite{Clements2016} can be straightforwardly mapped to a LPD factorization with $N^2 -1$ phase shifts distributed in $2N+1$ layers, interleaved with a specific family of sparse mixers in $2N$ layers \cite{Kuzmin2021}.
+Note that the sparsity of the mixers is compensated by an increase in the number of layers with respect to the minimum number of layers $N+1$.
 We demonstrate the universality of this map to Eq. \eqref{EQ1} in $M=2N+1$ layers using the criterion of Eq. \eqref{eq:CriterioPrincipal}.
 We exemplify it for $N=3$.

 For $N=3$, the factorization is built from two types of mixers:

 The total transition probability matrix $Q$ for the $M-1=6$ mixer sequence $P_1 \cdot P_1 \cdot P_2 \cdot P_2 \cdot P_1 \cdot P_1$ simplifies to $Q = P_1^2 P_2^2 P_1^2 = P_1 P_2 P_1$.